W. E. B. DU BOIS DEPARTMENT OF AFRO-AMERICAN STUDIES

 “El Hajj Malik El Shabazz.”
 Omega Psi Phi Fraternity Black History Month Program, Lamar University, Beaumont, TX.

-Dr. Amilcar Shabazz is professor and chair of the W. E. B. Du Bois Department of Afro-American Studies, University of Massachusetts Amherst.
+Dr. Amilcar Shabazz is professor and former chair of the W. E. B. Du Bois Department of Afro-American Studies, University of Massachusetts Amherst.
 He was born in Beaumont, Texas, and after he graduated from Monsignor Kelly High School he went on to receive his bachelor’s degree in economics from The University of Texas at Austin, his masters from Lamar University, and his Ph.D. from the University of Houston, both in history.
 He was an associate professor of History and Director of the American Studies Program at Oklahoma State University, as well as the founding director of the Center for Africana Studies & Development.
 Prior to that he served as the first director of the African American Studies Program at The University of Alabama while also a tenured professor of American Studies.

 His book Advancing Democracy: African Americans and the Struggle for Access and Equity in Higher Education in Texas (University of North Carolina Press, 2004), received numerous honors including the T.R.
 Fehrenbach Book Award and being ranked a top ten nonfiction book by Essence Magazine.
 Shabazz has also published The Forty Acres Documents, a sourcebook on reparations, along with journal articles, book chapters, reviews and writings in publications as diverse as The Source Magazine of Hip-Hop Music, Culture & Politics.
 His newest book co-edited with Celia R. Daileader and Rhoda E. Johnson, is Women & Others: Perspective on Race, Gender, and Empire (Palgrave Macmillan Press, 2007).
 An international scholar, he was named a Fulbright Senior Specialist and has done work in Brazil, Ghana, Japan, Cuba, Mali, France, Nicaragua, and Jamaica.
 In recognition of his work as a teacher, in 2001, The University of Alabama National Alumni Association awarded him its coveted Outstanding Commitment to Teaching Award.
 He presently completing an historical biography of an African American newspaper publisher and human rights activist entitled Carter Wesley: Master of the Blast.